NEWS CHIROHOUSE

 3. Almost all abdominal exercises and movements of everyday life can be a workout, if the corresponding abdominal muscles are adequately loaded in the process.

-Our sports therapist, Lucie Boysen, will help you develop an individualized training program through a comprehensive assessment as well as therapy and prevention services.
+Our sports therapists will help you to develop an individualized training program by means of a comprehensive examination as well as therapy and prevention offers.

 Experiences & Reviews of Chirohouse